esphome/esphome-docs/guides/contributing.rst

 Some notes about the docs:

-* Use the english language (duh...)
+- Use the english language (duh...)
-* An image tells a thousand words, please use them wherever possible.
+- An image tells a thousand words, please use them wherever possible.
 But also don't forget to shrink them, for example I often use https://tinypng.com/
-* Try to use examples as often as possible (also while it's great to use highly accurate, and domain-specific lingo, it should not interfere with new users understanding the content)
+- Try to use examples as often as possible (also while it's great to use highly accurate, and domain-specific lingo, it should not interfere with new users understanding the content)
-* When adding new files, please also add them to the ``index.rst`` file in the directory you're editing.
-* Fixes/improvements for the docs themselves should go to the ``current`` branch of the esphomedocs repository.
+- Fixes/improvements for the docs themselves should go to the ``current`` branch of the esphomedocs repository.
 New features should be added against the ``next`` branch.
+- Always create new branches in your fork for each pull request.

 Setting Up Development Environment
 ----------------------------------